|

 say that I approve of dissolved marriagesas far as I am

 concerned a marriage is for life.
-But she loves Legolas and he
+But Eowyn loves Legolas and

-loves her.
-And I will do everything in my power to see that they
+he loves her.
+And I will do everything in my power to see that

 "As will I, your Majesty," said Fingolfin.

-Colgan nodded, Gimli grunted in agreement.
-Only Haldir remained
+Colgan nodded, and Gimli grunted, and only Haldir remained silentbut

-silentbut no one was in any doubt that the March Warden
+no one was in any doubt that the March Warden would give Eowyn

 glass, "the Beornings.
 King Thranduil tells me that he will